zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |      Store Character             |   CH     |    62         |      ```STC, R1 [A,R2]```             |    GE        |

 Bits 24 through 31 are stored in the character at the effective address.
-The stored value is compared to zero to set the CCR.
+The stored value is compared to zero to set the `CCR`.

 ### 12. SWAPR